Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 NOTE:

-Duplicate the winning ad set into a new CBO campaign so that you can ensure the new CBO campaign contains only winning audiences so you can purely focus on finding new ad/creatives/angles that work.
+Duplicate the winning ad set into a new CBO campaign to ensure the new CBO campaign contains only winning audiences so you can focus on finding new ads/creatives/angles that work.

 To create the best Facebook ads, you need to keep the recommended character counts in mind.
 Anything beyond these text limits will be cut off.

-You also need to understand which types of Facebook ads work with each of the ad campaign objectives described above.
+You also need to understand which types of Facebook ads work with each ad campaign objective described above.

 Image ads